Multitask Online Mirror Descent: Multitask Online Learning

 where $T_i = \sum_{t=1}^T \mathbb{I}\{i_t = i\}$ denotes the number of times agent $i$ was active.
-Our goal is to show that introducing communication between the agents may significantly improve on $\eqref{eq:baseline}$ with respect to the dependence on $N$.
-We now describe the multitask extension we propose.
+Our goal is to show that introducing communication between the agents may significantly improve on \Cref{eq:baseline} with respect to the dependence on $N$.